The Call for Presentations is closed.

 - User Experiences and Best-Practices: what did you achieve with Db2?

 Please consider forwarding this invitation to speakers who you believe could contribute to this goal.

-The presentation template for IDUG 2020 is available and can be downloaded here .
+The presentation template for IDUG 2020 is available and can be downloaded here for virtual conference .